cmillerbigbeard/f5-agility-labs-iam/docs/class3/module1/lab02.rst

    |image65|

 16. In the Logon Page details we are prompting the user for their username, and password.
-Click Save.
+Click **Save**.

    |image65-2|

-17. Click on the + sign located after Logon Page to add another resource.
+17. Click on the **+** sign located after Logon Page to add another resource.

    |image66|

-17. Another method to find Group/Resources is to click through the tabs for the pertinent resource.
+17. Another way to find Group/Resources is to click through the tabs for the pertinent resource.
 The next item we need to add is Ad Auth.
 Click on **Authentication** tab, and select **AD Auth**.
 Click **Add Item**.

    |image29|